grpc/proposal/A50-xds-outlier-detection.md

 The `xds_cluster_resolver` LB policy will configure an `outlier_detection` LB policy instance for each priority as the top-level LB policy for that priority.
 The configuration for that `outlier_detection` policy will be based on the `outlier_detection` field in the corresponding `DiscoveryMechanism` config for that priority.

-In the `cds` LB policy, if the `outlier_detection` field is not set in the `Cluster` resource, a "no-op" `outlier_detection` config will be generated in the corresponding `DiscoveryMechanism` config, with `interval` set to the maximum possible value and all other fields unset.
+In the `cds` LB policy, if the `outlier_detection` field is not set in the `Cluster` resource, a "no-op" `outlier_detection` config will be generated in the corresponding `DiscoveryMechanism` config, with all fields unset.

 If the `outlier_detection` field *is* set in the `Cluster` resource, if the `enforcing_success_rate` field is set to 0, the config `success_rate_ejection` field will be `null` and all `success_rate_*` fields will be ignored.
 If the `enforcing_failure_percent` field is set to 0 or `null`, the config `failure_percent_ejection` field will be `null` and all `failure_percent_*` fields will be ignored.
 Then the message fields will be mapped to config fields as follows: